willpublicmedia/npr-cds-expressionengine/README.md

     - and your push and pull urls.
 4. Select "Theme uses featured image" if your page templates pull a hero image from the story's image field.
 5. Select a suitable file storage location for pulled images.
 6. Select channels that may be used by the CDS addon.
-These channels must use the field group "NPR Story API", which was created by the installer.
+See channel mapping rules below.

+### Mapped Channels

+Only mapped channels will be processed for CDS content.

+In order to be mapped, a channel must meet the following requirements:
+- Mapped channels must have access to all fields required by the story api (NPR CDS field group).
+- Mapped channel `channel_name` must use the prefix "npr_stories" (e.g., "npr_stories_local_programming").
+The `channel_prefix` field does not need to follow any naming conventions.
+- Mapped channels must be configured as mapped in the addon settings.

 ### Migrating from Story API